 Old Census Data

-Census data provides the raw data for the state to make future plans resulting from population changes, mobility, growth etc. The UK Government has taken a Census of the whole nation at 10 yearly intervals since 1841 – earlier in a few locations.This regular process was interrupted by the Second World War with no Census taking place in 1941.
-However, a special Registration of the population had been made in 1939 with the aim of helping local government to prepare for the expected crisis.
+Census data provides the raw data for the state to make future plans resulting from population changes, mobility, growth etc. The UK Government has taken a census of the whole nation at 10 yearly intervals since 1841 – earlier in a few locations.
+This regular process was interrupted by the Second World War with no census taking place in 1941.
+However, a special Registration of the population was made in 1939 to help local government prepare for the expected crisis.

-There had been a Census in 1931 but all the documentation for England and Wales was lost in a fire during the early 1940s – although not due to enemy action!
-This makes the England and Wales Census taken in 1921 quite special because there was a large gap until the next, in 1951.
+There had been a census in 1931 but all the documentation for England and Wales was lost in a fire during the early 1940s – although not due to enemy action!
+This makes the England and Wales census taken in 1921 quite special because there was a large gap until the next, in 1951.

-Whilst UK governments regularly publish global analysis and statistics derived from mass census data, individual completed Census forms are only made available for publication 101 years later.
-The 1939 registration, not being a Census, was published after only two thirds of that period.
+Whilst UK governments regularly publish global analysis and statistics derived from mass census data, individual completed census forms are only made available for publication 101 years later.
+The 1939 registration, not being a census, was published after only two-thirds of that period.

-Transcriptions have been made of the original Wreningham Census forms from 1841 to 1921 and the 1939 Registration.
+Transcriptions have been made of the original Wreningham census forms from 1841 to 1921 and the 1939 Registration.
 They are each in separate tables which can be viewed using the links below.

 1841 Census for Wreningham – the enumerator was William Ottey Burton